Kasia307584/sport_see-analytics-dashboard--frontend/README.md

 # SportSee - sport analytics dashboard

-SportSee is a mobile app that provides users with a personalized dashboard displaying analytics of their sports activities.
+SportSee is an application that provides users with a personalized dashboard displaying analytics of their sports activities.
 It tracks sport sessions, daily weight, calories burned, and offers a score reflecting progress toward fitness goals — helping users stay motivated on their health journey.

 This app was developed as part of the [OpenClassrooms](https://openclassrooms.com/) curriculum.